 Chartered Professional Accountant, Chartered Accountant

 Allison works in public accounting at KPMG LLP, working primarily with small and medium-sized local companies in the Enterprise Division.
 She is previously from London, Ontario where she worked at a small local accounting firm.
 She was part of the leadership team of the London Women’s Social group, setting group policies and direction.
 She has volunteered previously with charities involved with financial literacy knowledge and education.
 She is a graduate of Wilfrid Laurier University with a degree in Honours Bachelor of Business Administration.

 Christine Everdell, Secretary

 Christine has attended Kingston WritersFest since its first year, and is a long-term supporter of the organization.
-She has sat on several boards including The Cantabile Choirs of Kingston, The Sunnyside Teddy’s Bear Picnic, The Kingston Synchronized Swimming Club, The Kingston Portrait Prize, The Scotties Tournament of Hearts, and The Ontario Society of Occupational Therapists.
-She owns and manages herown business in paediatric occupational therapy and was one of the first therapists to establish a private practice in Ontario.
+She has sat on several boards and committees including The Cantabile Choirs of Kingston, The Sunnyside Teddy’s Bear Picnic, The Kingston Synchronized Swimming Club, The Kingston Portrait Prize, The Scotties Tournament of Hearts, and The Ontario Society of Occupational Therapists.
+She owns and manages her own business and was one of the first therapists to establish a private practice in paediatrics in Eastern Ontario.

 Owner/operator of Kingston landmark S&R Department Store until the store’s closure in 2009.
 Michael is a past board member of the Downtown Kingston Business Improvement Association, and recipient of The Len Dover Award from Downtown Kingston.
 He has been inducted into the Kingston Business Hall of Fame.
-Michael is on the board of University Hospital Kingston Foundation, and serves on two committees with the Community Foundation for Kingston & Area.
+Michael is a member of the University Hospitals Kingston Foundation Leadership Philanthropy Team.